cmusatyalab/openface/README.md

   library for face detection and alignment.

 # Licensing
-This source is copyright Carnegie Mellon University and licensed under the [Apache 2.0 License](./LICENSE).
+The source code is copyright Carnegie Mellon University and licensed under the [Apache 2.0 License](./LICENSE).
 Portions from the following third party sources have been modified and are included in this repository.